Fire and rescue services

 Tick-borne encephalitis (World Health Organisation) and other tick-borne diseases are a risk, especially if you travel through forests.

-Ticks are common in rural areas from spring to autumn, April to October.
+Ticks are common in rural areas from April to October.

-Belarus has opened the exclusion zone immediately around the Chernobyl site, which includes the area close to the border with Ukraine in the southeast of Belarus.
+Belarus opened the exclusion zone immediately around the Chornobyl site, which includes an area close to Ukraine's border in the southeast of Belarus.

 More information: